Raj0168/multi-theme-switcher/README.md

 ## Features

-- Theme switching: Choose from Minimal, Dark, and Playful themes
+- Theme switching: Choose from Minimal, Dark, and Colorful themes
 - Font scaling: Toggle between small, medium, and large font sizes
 - Responsive design: Compatible for all the screens
 - Component-based: Clean, reusable, and maintainable components